-Information to the patient and his environment is a key point in the surgical process.
-Prior advice and information favor early discharge and reduces hospital stay.
+The information given to patients and their environment is a key point in the surgical process.
+Prior advice and information favour early discharge1 and reduces hospital stay^{2,3}.
 The patient must be aware of the treatment options and have a realistic expectation of the likely risks and benefits.
-Achieving maximum collaboration and implication by the patient during the whole treatment is the main goal.
+Achieving the maximum collaboration with the patient during the whole treatment is the main goal^{4,5,6}.

-The best measurement instrument to assess the level of preparation that patients have for the intervention is their opinion about how well prepared they feel.
+The best measurement instrument to assess the level of preparation that patients have for the intervention is their opinion about how well prepared they feel.7

-Apart from the participation of the surgical team in this phase, the involvement of the nursing staff that will participate later in the postoperative period is also essential.
-Information must be given both verbally and in writing.
+Apart from the participation of the surgical team in this phase, the involvement of the nursing staff who will participate later in the postoperative period is also essential.
+Information must be given, both verbally and in writing.

-The information must be individualized, adapting it to the characteristics of each patient (comprehension capacity, cultural level, etc.).
-It is known that a large part of verbal information provided to patients in the preoperative period is forgotten, sometimes remembering less than 25% of the information provided, especially that related to preoperative medication8-10.
+The information must be individualised, adapting it to the characteristics of each patient (comprehension capacity, cultural level, etc.).
+It is known that a large part of verbal information provided to patients in the preoperative period is forgotten; sometimes less than 25% of the information provided is remembered, especially that related to preoperative medication8-10.

-Using informatory brochures or flyers is particularly useful to achieve maximum collaboration in enhancing recovery protocols.
-It has been demonstrated that this information improves patient satisfaction; reduces anxiety and postoperative pain.
-These brochures should include the main points of postoperative rehabilitation, the benefits that are obtained and how to obtain them, especially those referring to mobilization, diet, and respiratory exercises.
+Using informative brochures or flyers is particularly useful to achieve maximum collaboration in IRPs.
+It has been demonstrated that this information improves patient satisfaction and reduces anxiety and postoperative pain.
+These brochures should include the main points of postoperative rehabilitation, the benefits that are obtained and how to obtain them, especially those referring to mobilisation, diet and respiratory exercises.
 If a stoma is to be performed, a visit to a specialist before the intervention greatly improves results11-14.

-1. Patients should receive complete verbal and written information of what is needed to improve their recovery after surgery.
+1. Patients should receive complete verbal and written information of what is required to improve their recovery after surgery.